allen-ziegenfus/cne-installer/docs/architecture/gke-autopilot-vs-standard.md

-# GKE Autopilot vs. Standard: Observations
+# GKE Autopilot vs. Standard: Operational Experience

 ## Executive Summary
 This report documents the operational challenges and cost considerations discovered during the POC phase while using GKE Autopilot compared to GKE Standard.
-While Autopilot aligns better with the AWS "managed" philosophy, it introduces unique complexities around Spot node forcing and cost management.
+While GKE Autopilot is marketed as a "hands-free" SaaS-like experience, this investigation concludes that **GKE Standard is the superior choice for Liferay Cloud Native deployments**.

+GKE Standard provides **Simplicity through Transparency**, allowing for absolute cost certainty and the infrastructure flexibility required for our architectural roadmap (e.g., Envoy Gateway), whereas Autopilot introduces a "functional ceiling" and unpredictable "black box" behavior.

 ## 1. The Two "Flavors" of GKE